coopwilliams/cooper-williams.github.io/_pages/portfolio.md

 	</figcaption>
 </figure>

 Gróa is a movie recommender system that lets users upload their own data to interactively receive movie recommendations.
 I worked on this project as lead ML engineer, building the core functionality around Gensim's Word2Vec and Doc2Vec algorithms.
-I trained Word2Vec on positive user ratings histories to create a user-based collaborative filtering recommender, which I validated using [users' watchlists](https://letterboxd.com/tabula_rasta/watchlist/).
+I trained Word2Vec on positive user ratings histories to create a user-based collaborative filtering recommender, which I validated using user watchlists.
+Visit [here](https://projector.tensorflow.org/?config=https://raw.githubusercontent.com/coopwilliams/w2v_movie_projector/master/projector_config_top_10k.json) to play around with a visualization of the vector embeddings.
 I also helped with scraping IMDb's entire reviews database, conducted market research, and designed much of the front-end for the prototype.

 This project is still in development by a team of data scientists and web developers.
 You can check it out at [groa.us](https://www.groa.us/).
 Be aware, though, that the latest iteration of the project may not have all the features shown in the video above.